 Have you done splatter painting with kids?
 If so, you know how fun this action art activity can be.

 Splatter painting is a big-time favorite with all the kids we’ve known.
 We love it so much that it’s included in The BEST Art Ideas for Kids!

-I’ve done art with many kids over the years—in weekly art groups, art classes, with my own kids, and with their friends—and everyone loves splatter painting.
+We’ve done art with many kids over the years – in weekly art groups, art classes, with our own kids, and with their friends – and everyone loves this action art activity.

-Okay, that’s enough gushing.
-I’m going to share the best instructions for splatter painting with kids (you and I know there’s not much to it) as well as some tips and tricks and different ways you can do this.
+Okay, that’s enough gushing!
+We’re going to share the best instructions for trying splatter painting with kids (don’t worry, it’s easy!) as well as some tips and tricks we’ve learned from the countless times we’ve done it.

-Plus I’ll share some ideas for what to do with your finished splatter art.
+Plus we’ll share some ideas for what to do with your finished splatter art.

 - Runny paint in cups*

 - Paper (or a roll of easel paper, cardboard, poster board, or a bed sheet)

 - Spoon or brush

-*A somewhat liquid or runny paint is best for splatter painting.
-(All the better for splattering with, my dear.)
-We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down or craft acrylics.
+*A somewhat liquid or runny paint is best.
+(All the better for splattering with, my dear) We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down craft acrylics.

-If you’re doing your splatter painting OUTSIDE, simply lay your paper on the ground and go at it.
-(We used cardboard as a sturdy surface, but it isn’t necessary.)
+If you’re doing your painting OUTSIDE, simply lay your paper on the ground and go at it.
+(We’ve used cardboard as a sturdy surface, but it isn’t necessary.)

 What to Do with Your Splatter Art